PranshuSaraswat/Collaborative-Coding/CollaborativeEditor/ReadMe.md

 This is a demonstration project with some limitations:

-- Code execution is simulated and not actually performed for security reasons
+- Code execution has restricted access to Python built-ins for security
 - No persistent storage of code between sessions
 - Limited error handling
 - No user authentication
+- Execution timeout of 5 seconds for long-running code

 ## Future Improvements

-- Implement secure code execution in a sandbox environment
+- Add support for more Python libraries with proper sandboxing
 - Add user authentication and permissions
 - Implement persistent storage for code
 - Add more features like file management, version history, etc.